justinnk/carma-cheat-sheet/README.md

 # CARMA Specification Language (CaSL) Cheat Sheet

 This document contains useful information about the syntax of the CaSL (whose tools can be found [here](https://github.com/Quanticol/CARMA/)).
 The syntax in `xtext` format can be found [here](https://github.com/Quanticol/CARMA/blob/master/XTEXT/eu.quanticol.carma.core/src/eu/quanticol/carma/core/CARMA.xtext).
-Tutorials with examples can be found [here](https://ieeexplore.ieee.org/abstract/document/8632456) and [here](https://link.springer.com/chapter/10.1007/978-3-319-34096-8_4).
+There are tutorials with examples available [here](https://ieeexplore.ieee.org/abstract/document/8632456) and [here](https://link.springer.com/chapter/10.1007/978-3-319-34096-8_4).
+The formal definition of CARMA is accessible [here](https://arxiv.org/abs/1509.08560).

-**Disclaimer:** I am neither an author of this language nor an expert in it, but I have worked with it quite a lot.
+**Disclaimer:** I am neither an author of this language nor an expert in it, but I have worked with it for about 6 months.
 I document my findings here, in the hope that they may be useful to someone else, but **this collection may be incomplete and contain errors**.

 ## Structure of the File

 The basic structure of a carma file is as follows:

 - constants and functions
-- (space definition)
+- space definition
 - components
   - store
   - behaviour
   - inital state
+- system definition
+  - collective definition
   - environment definition
     - global attributes
     - weights and probabilities
-    - reates
+    - rates
     - updates
 - measures